Many people are used to buying coffee pre-ground.

 Add to that the fact the freshness of the coffee is critical to good espresso… and you get the picture.

 So perhaps you are now thinking that perhaps you should get a grinder and start buying whole bean coffee?

 We can help.
 All our grinders are listed here, The hand grinders are great for traveling or to take to the office.
 The electric grinders are the go for home or office use.
 The Breville Smart Grinder is a great entry-level electric grinder, whereas the Mahlkonig Vario is a serious home/office grinder that will be hard to outgrow.

-Feel free to contact Dave and discuss the issue further if you wish.
+Feel free to contact Ian and discuss the issue further if you wish.